pydantic/pydantic/docs/blog/pydantic-v2.md

 5. Delete all stale PRs which didn't make it into V1.10, apologise profusely to their authors who put their valuable time into pydantic only to have their PRs closed :pray:
 6. Rename `master` to `main`, seems like a good time to do this
-7. Change the main branch of pydantic to target v2
+7. Change the main branch of pydantic to target V2
 8. Start tearing pydantic code apart and see how many existing tests can be made to pass
 9. Rinse, repeat
 10. Release pydantic V2 :tada:

 Plan is to have all this done by the end of October, definitely by the end of the year.

-# Introduction
+## Introduction

 Pydantic began life as an experiment in some code in a long dead project.
 I ended up making the code into a package and releasing it.
-It got a bit of attention on hacker news when it was first released, but started to get really popular when Sebastian Ramirez used it in FastAPI.
+It got a bit of attention on hacker news when it was first released, but started to get really popular when Sebastián Ramírez used it in [FastAPI](https://fastapi.tiangolo.com/).
 Since then the package and its usage have grown enormously.
 The core logic however has remained relatively unchanged since the initial experiment.
 It's old, it smells, it needs to be rebuilt.

-The release of version 2 is an opportunity to rebuild pydantic and correct many things that don't make sense.
+The release of version 2 is an opportunity to rebuild pydantic and correct many things that don't make sense - **to make pydantic amazing :rocket:**.

 Much of the work on V2 is already done, but there's still a lot to do.
-Now seems a good opportunity to explain what V2 is going to look like and get feedback from uses.
+Now seems a good opportunity to explain what V2 is going to look like and get feedback from users.

 ## Headlines